 - May be too large to work in all in one aquarium chambers

 Best For: A fish tank having green water problems

-4. Aqua UV Classic – Best UV Sterilizer Made in The USA
+4. Aqua Classic – Made in The USA

-The Aqua UV Classic is the gold standard in UV Sterilizers in the market, especially in the US.
+The Aqua UV Classic is the gold standard in aquarium UV sterilizers in the market, especially in the US.
 This is an American Made UV Sterilizer that has a great dwell time capable of heavy sterilization.
-One of the models can be very large like the 40 watt model that is a 44 inch unit!
+One of the models can be very large like the 40 watt UV sterilizer model that is a 44 inch unit!
 The length of these units is to increase the dwell time of the UV light as much as possible.

 These units are meant to be run in an aquarium sump or separate area for pond usage.
-If you are looking for a top quality American Made UV-C light, look no further than Aqua UV.
-They are expensive, but worth the investment for what they can do.
-Just get the non wiper variants if you are purchasing this UV Sterilizer for a saltwater aquarium.
+If you are looking for a top quality American Made UV-C light, look no further than an Aqua UV Sterilizer.
+They are expensive, but worth the investment for what they can do to your tank water.
+Just get the non wiper variants if you are purchasing this UV sterilizer for a reef tank.

 - American Made UV sterilizer

 - Many sizes so they can handle very large aquariums and ponds

 - Large – they are best in sump and basement/fishroom setups